-If you can split the subscription six ways with a family plan, then Spotify or Apple music only cost $2.50 a month.
+If you can split the subscription six ways with the help of Chime’s money transfer apps then Spotify or Apple music only cost $2.50 a month.
 Tidal is marginally more given that you can only split it five ways.
 Even creating a family plan with only two people lowers the cost to $7.50 per month, making it well worth your while to split your subscription between multiple users.

 If you’re a student, the Spotify + Hulu subscription for $4.99 a month is a fantastic way to get your music fix and some seriously good video content.
 Tidal and Apple Music also offer student plans for $4.99, but what’s the point if Spotify offers Hulu for free?